 - Scuba divers: PADI/NAUI/CMAS-licence/certification

-Please bring clean sporting shoes with rubber soles for on board use when you don’t want to walk barefoot.
-Walks over rough lava fields require sturdy hiking boots, while you probably rather desire to walk beaches barefoot or on light airy sandals, which also serve for wet landings.
-During your quest for Galapagos giant tortoises in the often muddy highlands you best wear rubber boots, which are provided by the tortoise farm you visit (except for large shoe-sizes; some plastic bags can offer a practical solution for this short walk).
-The hike to Sierra Negra (Route C Galapagos Odyssey; Route A Yolita II) can be muddy as well; in case of really severe climatic conditions we will head to the Concha de Perla snorkelling site as an alternative.
+Please bring clean sporting shoes with rubber soles for on-board use when you don’t want to walk barefoot.
+Walks over rough lava fields require sturdy hiking boots, while you probably prefer to walk on beaches barefoot or with light airy sandals, which also serve for wet landings.
+During your quest for Galapagos giant tortoises in the often muddy highlands you should wear rubber boots, which are provided by the tortoise farm you visit (except for large shoe-sizes; some plastic bags can offer a practical solution for this short walk).
+The hike to Sierra Negra (Route C) can be muddy as well; in case of really severe climatic conditions we will head to the Concha de Perla snorkelling site as an alternative.

-For ecological reasons we recommend to wash your footwear thoroughly before departure, to prevent that you will introduce undesired plant seeds on the islands.
+For ecological reasons we recommend you wash your footwear thoroughly before departure, to prevent introducing undesired plant seeds on the islands.

 - Sports shoes with rubber soles